CENTER FOR ARIZONA POLICY, INC. PRIVACY STATEMENT (Updated March 7, 2018)

 Clear Gifs (Web Beacons/Web Bugs)

-CAP employs (or our third party affiliated contractors employ) a software technology called clear gifs (a.k.a. web beacons/web bugs), that helps CAP better manage content on its site by indicating what content is effective.
+CAP employs (or our third party affiliated contractors employ) a software technology called clear gifs (a.k.a. web beacons/web bugs), that helps CAP better manage content on its sites by indicating what content is effective.
 Clear gifs are tiny graphics with a unique identifier, similar in function to cookies, and are used to track the online movements of web users.
 The main difference between the two is that clear gifs are invisible on the page and are much smaller, about the size of the period at the end of this sentence.

 In addition, CAP uses clear gifs in our HTML-based emails to let us know which emails have been opened by the recipients.
 This allows us to gauge the effectiveness of certain communications and the effectiveness of our marketing campaigns.
 If you would like to opt-out of these emails, please see the Opt-out section.

-CAP communicates with users on a regular basis to provide requested resources and in regards to issues relating to their account CAP replies via email or phone, in accordance with the user’s wishes.
+CAP communicates with users on a regular basis to provide requested resources and in regards to issues relating to their account, CAP replies via email or phone, in accordance with the user’s wishes.

 Sharing of Information

 CAP may need to disclose personal information when CAP has a good-faith belief that such action is necessary to comply with a current judicial proceeding, a court order, or legal process.
+This has not happened to date and would only happen in rare circumstances.

 Aggregate Information (non-personally identifiable)